zopefoundation/Products.ZCatalog/src/Products/PluginIndexes/CompositeIndex/README.txt

      expensive computation of the intersection is therefore obsolete.

-     IMPORTANT: CompositeIndex can only be used as an add-on not as a replacement for field- and keyword indexes.
+     IMPORTANT: CompositeIndex can only be used as an add-on not as a replacement for field, keyword and boolean indexes.